TalTech-HPC-Centre/taltech-hpc-docs/docs/software/jupyter.md

 python -m pip install --user octave_kernel
 ```

-Then proceed as above (in the non-SPACK case, but change the module lines in the .slurm script)
+Then proceed as above (in the non-SPACK case, but change the module lines in the .slurm script).

 <!---
 For R: